 Cook the bacon

-Heat the Dutch oven: Add the chopped bacon to the medium Dutch oven set over medium heat.
-Let the bacon cook and get crispy over the next ten minutes or so as it renders out its fat, which will help flavor everything else.
+Let the bacon cook and crisp for the next 10 minutes or so as it renders out its fat, which will only help flavor everything else.

 Seasonings

-Remove and drain: Once crispy, remove the bacon to a paper-towel-lined plate with a slotted spoon, leaving the bacon drippings in the pot.
-If you are using smoked sausage or bacon is available, turn up the heat to medium and render over fat sorghum in the same manner.
+Drain and dry: When crispy, use a slotted spoon to remove the bacon to a paper-towel-lined plate, leaving the bacon drippings behind in the pot.
+If you’re using smoked sausage or if you have access to bacon crank to medium heat and render in over fat sorghum using the same process.

 Serving Suggestions: